Configuring Authentication to Event Broker Services

 Configuring LDAP for Management Access

-PubSub+ Cloud administrators can configure LDAP for management access so that other users can be authenticated and authorized to log into an event broker service using their LDAP credentials.
+PubSub+ Cloud administrators can configure LDAP for management access so that other users can be authenticated and authorized to log in to an event broker service using their LDAP credentials.

 In the example below, we will configure the LDAP for management access using the Cloud Console.
 To use the REST API to configure LDAP for management access, see Managing Authentication with the PubSub+ Cloud REST API.